 • Space Armour with ‘Power Lift Space Pack”

-This armour was first seen in the Secret Wars II limited comic series but was first officially introduced in the 200th issue of the Iron Man series that featured the return of Tony Stark after his friend Jim Rhodes filling in from him.
+This armour was first seen in the Secret Wars II limited comic series but was first officially introduced in the 200th issue of the Iron Man series that featured the return of Tony Stark after his friend Jim Rhodes filled in for him.

 During this period Tony Stark fell into alcoholism after losing his company to Obadiah Stone.
 This suite was not featured for long in the comics but was popular among fans and was eagerly snapped up upon its release.
 This was an excellent reproduction and was very accurate except for his helmet.
 This figure came with a striking red and silver colour scheme and a “Power Missile Launcher”.

 As with many of these Toy Biz Iron Man figures the armour was challenging to put on but once on, he looked great.
 He had articulation in his legs, knees, arms, and head.
 His “Power Missile Launcher” had a spring-loaded mechanism to fire the missiles he came with; however, this often did not work or did not last long.

 Fired from stealing from Tony Stark but spared from prosecution and jail time in reverence to his years of service for Stark Enterprises Gregor Shapanka was a dangerous, greedy, and ambitious scientist, jealous of Stark’s fortune and power.

 Using his unique refrigeration process be became the super villain “Jack Frost”.
 He later refined and upgraded this refrigeration process to become Blizzard.